skylerdegrote/just-write-it-noauth/README.md

 ###Step by Step How To's Included
 * How to use Scrivener Effectively
 * How build a main character
-* How to design a setting and use it well
+* How to design a setting and use it well (future addition)
 * How to write great dialogue (future addition)

 ### Social Media